 Pressure washer safety

-Before buying a pressure washer, you should be aware that they can cause serious injuries if used improperly.
+Before buying a pressure washer, you should know it can cause serious injuries if used improperly.
 For this reason, you shouldn't use the machine until you read the manual and are using proper safety equipment.
-Anderson says that Mi-T-M asks users to "follow all safety instructions on decals located on the washer and always wear safety goggles and closed toe shoes to protect yourself from the possibility of direct spray."
+Anderson says that Mi-T-M asks users to "follow all safety instructions on decals located on the washer and always wear safety goggles and closed-toe shoes to protect yourself from the possibility of direct spray."
 Regardless of safety equipment, keep the spray away from people and animals.

 Pressure and flow rate of pressure washers

 Likewise, our testing revealed that pressure washers with ratings as low as 1,500 PSI are good for most homeowners, though they can take longer to match the results of more powerful units.
-As such, you can expect to use most electric pressure washers for cleaning cars, wood decks, plastic patio furniture and concrete.
+As such, you can use most electric pressure washers to clean cars, wood decks, plastic patio furniture, and concrete.